Skip to content

 The Pendlay row is an awesome rowing variation for lifters wanting to improve their strength and explosive power.
 This back exercise entails rowing a barbell from a dead-stop position.

-I’m constantly programming Pendlay rows for me and my clients when the goal is building power off the floor and lat strength.
-I like the Pendlay row because there’s also a stability component that comes along with them.
+I’m constantly programming Pendlay rows for my clients when the goal is building power off the floor and lat strength.
+I like the Pendlay row because it also has a stability component.

 The Pendlay row can be a great exercise for lifters wanting to improve their strength and power.
 This exercise will help you develop your lats, upper back, and traps.